What is Linear Perspective in Renaissance Art?

 Machiavelli’s belief that a ruler might have to sacrifice personal morality for statecraft’s sake underpins his work.

-The emphasis on realpolitik and a ruler’s need to be both loved and feared remains influential in political thought.
+The emphasis on realpolitik and a ruler’s need to be loved and feared remains influential in political thought.

 Impact and Controversies